rougin/dexterity/README.md

 $item = $depot->find(99);
 ```

-To use the `find` method, kindly write its logic in the `findRow` method:
+To enable the `find` method, its specific logic must be implemented within the `findRow` method:

 ``` php
 namespace Acme\Depots;